TroyBaggs314/baggs-cop3330-assignment4part2/readme.md

 ### Edit description:
   To edit the description of an item simply click on the large text area marked "Enter a description here." and begin typing.

-*This program is dedicated to "Rey"*
+*Additionally, this program is dedicated to "Rey"*